jaspervdj-luminal/rego-brownbag/slides.md

       replace: true
 ...

-# What is Rego?
+# Introduction

-## Introduction
+## About this talk

+ -  Let's learn Rego
-We'll compare Rego to a few other languages, including ones which you may be familiar with including JavaScript and SQL.
+     *  We'll compare Rego to a few other languages, including ones which you may be familiar with including JavaScript and SQL.

-. . .

-Gradually we'll focus deeper and deeper on what sets Rego apart.
+     *  Gradually we'll focus deeper and deeper on what sets Rego apart.
+     *  Packages, input, rules

+ -  Fugue rules
+     *  Simple rules
+     *  Advanced rules
+     *  Custom error messages

+ -  Interactive part

 ## Tools